fabri1983/java2proto2grpc/README.md

 - Generates *.proto* files (syntax v3) out of Java classes/interfaces existing in the classpath and decorated by *@GrpcEnabled*.
 - Generates gRPC stubs out of *.proto files*.
 - Provides two gRPC examples: *Helloworld* and *LoginService*.
+- Conversion api between protobuf objects and DTOs or Domain Model Objects, and viceversa.
+Fixed version of api *protobuf-converter* from *BAData*.
 - *java.lang.Enum* is defined as *string* when generating proto file.
 So when using *@net.badata.protobuf.converter.annotation.ProtoField* you need to extend *net.badata.protobuf.converter.type.EnumStringConverter* and set it as *converter* attribute.
-See **Request** and **Response** examples classes.
+See **Request** and **Response** example classes.
-- Conversion api between protobuf objects and DTOs or Domain Model Objects, and viceversa.

 #### Usage: